 Exhibit and Sales

-All artwork must be created outdoors on stamped canvas or other medium on August 11 within the defined boundary area.
-Canvases and other medium will be stamped upon registration the morning on August 11.
+All artwork must be created outdoors on stamped canvas or other medium on August 2nd or 3rd within the defined boundary area.
+Canvases and other medium will be stamped upon in-person registration.
 All works must be framed and prepared for exhibit with wire hangers or suitable hanging device and be ready to hang.
 Up to two (2) paintings will be accepted from qualified participants.

 This event is a fundraiser for the Georgetown Cultural Arts Program.
 GCAP will retain 40% of all sales.
 Commissioned pieces as a result of the exhibit will be subject to the same rate.
 Payment for all work sold will be mailed to artists no later than two weeks after the exhibit closing.
 Digital images of exhibited work may be used for publicity in future events.